flynx/git-utils/README.md

   ```shell
   $ git cloneall repos.lst
   ```
+  Note that `git cloneall` will only clone repos that are not already cloned, thus it is safe to call on an existing tree.
 - to update the repository list with new repos:
   ```shell
   $ git listall -r repos.lst >> repos.lst